rezwanh001/Machine-Learning-Tutorial/README.md

    * (X<sup>(i)</sup>, y<sup>(i)</sup>) = `i`-th training example.

   So here's how this supervised learning algorithm works.
-To describe the supervised learning problem slightly more formally, our goal is, given a training set, to learn a function `h : X → Y` so that `h(x)` is a “good” predictor for the corresponding value of y.
-For historical reasons, this function h is called a hypothesis.
+To describe the supervised learning problem slightly more formally, our goal is, given a training set, to learn a function `h : X → y` so that `h(x)` is a “good” predictor for the corresponding value of `y`.
+For historical reasons, this function `h` is called a hypothesis.
 Seen pictorially, the process is therefore like this:

    ![hypo](https://user-images.githubusercontent.com/15044221/52900513-ed1db480-3220-11e9-9b11-a0f96a5a7854.png)